-- If you find yourself changing the needle often, be sure you are allowing the feed dog to feed the fabric through the machine and that you are not forcing the fabric which can lead to bent needles.
-Even slightly forcing the fabric can bend the machine needle.
+If you find yourself changing the needle often, be sure you are allowing the feed dog to feed the fabric through the machine and that you are not forcing the fabric, which can lead to bent needles.
+Even forcing the fabric ever so slightly can bend the machine needle.
 Let the feed dog do the work.

-- Are you using a quality thread?
-Most bargain threads throw off excessive lint, have loose fibers and knots which can all affect how your machine forms stitches.
+Are you using a quality thread?
+Most bargain threads throw off excessive lint and have loose fibers and knots, all of which can all affect how your machine forms stitches.

-- Check the bobbin and be sure the bobbin is threaded correctly and that the bobbin case is correctly threaded.
-Be sure the bobbin is in the bobbin case in the correct direction.
+Check the bobbin and be sure it is threaded correctly and that the bobbin case is correctly threaded.
+Be sure the bobbin is positioned in the bobbin case in the correct direction.

-- Always watch for bobbin wear, especially on the plastic type of bobbins.
-If the edges of the plastic are showing abrasions, the size of the bobbin has changed and may be the culprit.
-Although the size change is a minute, it allows the bobbin to wobble in the case and changes the tension.
+Always watch for bobbin wear, especially on plastic bobbins.
+If the edges of the plastic are showing abrasions, the size of the bobbin has changed and this may be the culprit.
+Although the size change might be minute, it allows the bobbin to wobble in the case and changes the tension.

-- Is it possible that you had some helpful little hands at the sewing machine, while your back was turned?
-Children may know better than to touch your sewing machine, but all those knobs and buttons can be irresistible.
+Is it possible that you had some helpful little hands at the sewing machine while your back was turned?
+Children may have been taught not to touch your sewing machine, but all those knobs and buttons can be irresistible.

-- Always unplug your machine when you are not using it and children are in the area.
-It is very simple for them to step on the foot pedal while their small hand is on the needle bed.
+And always unplug your machine when you are not using it if children are in the area.
+It is very simple for them to step on the foot pedal while a small hand is on the needle bed.
 The resulting medical emergency is far worse than dealing with skipped stitches.